choishingwan/PRS-Tutorial/docs/target.md

 # Check for mismatching sex information

 Sometimes sample mislabelling can occur, which may lead to invalid results.
-A good indication of mislabelled sample is a mismatch between biological sex and reported sex.
+A good indication of a mislabelled sample is a mismatch between biological sex and reported sex.
-If the biological sex does not match up with the reported sex, the sample may have been mislabelled.
+If the biological sex does not match up with the reported sex, then the sample may have been mislabelled.

-Before performing sex check, prunning should be performed (see [here](target.md#filter-related-samples)).
+Before performing a sex check, pruning should be performed (see [here](target.md#filter-related-samples)).
-Sex check can then easily be carried out using `plink`
+A sex check can then easily be conducted using `plink`
 ```bash
 plink \
     --bfile EUR \